What is epilepsy?

 - Whether any other adults would be around, or easily contactable

-You might find our tips for looking after a baby or young child when you have epilepsy interesting.
+You might find our tips for looking after a baby or young child when you have epilepsy useful.

-Joan was 70 when she was diagnosed with epilepsy.
-This is how she changed the things she did at the beginning of her epilepsy treatment.
+Joan was 70 when she had her first seizures.
+This is how she changed the things she did until her seizures were controlled.

 “I had always taken my little granddaughter cycling down the road to the park.
 For a little while after starting to take my epilepsy medicines, I felt a bit wobbly.
 So, instead of both cycling, we walked to the park, or she used her scooter or roller boots.
 I’m back cycling with her now though.”